Gradient Gibbs measures of an SOS model with alternating magnetism on Cayley trees: Introduction

 If $q$-height-periodic boundary law and the underlying potential are translation invariant then it is possible to obtain probability measure $\nu$ on the gradient space by mixing the pinned gradient measures:

-\begin{thm}\cite{KS} Let a $q$-height-periodic boundary law $l$ and its gradient interaction potential are translation invariant.
+\begin{thm}\cite{KS} Let a $q$-height-periodic boundary law $l$ and its gradient interaction potential be translation invariant.
 Let $\Lambda \subset V$ be any finite connected set and let $w\in \Lambda$ be any vertex.
 Then the measure $\nu $ with marginals given by

 where $Z_\L$ is a normalisation constant, defines a translation invariant GGM on $\Omega^\nabla$. \end{thm}